dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 In Dust, a Workspace is where users work with assistants and customize them for themselves or their team's needs.
 Admins manage data access, invite members, and set roles for better teamwork.

-### Connections & Folders
+### Connections, Public Websites & Folders

-In Dust, "Connections" are integrated platforms like Notion or Slack where assistants pull data from, available only on paid plans.
+In Dust, "Connections" are integrated platforms like Notion or Slack from which assistants pull data.
+They are available only on paid plans.
 Admins decide which data assistants can access.

+Websites connections are public websites you want to synchronize with Dust.
+We don’t force enforced protections preventing crawling.

 Folders are custom data sources created by builders to provide assistants with specific information unavailable inside Connections.
 Folders are available for all plans.